Signs and Wonders (The X-Files): Plot

 In Blessing, Tennessee, Jared Chirp, while attempting to flee his home, is attacked by rattlesnakes inside his car and killed.
-Federal agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson), confer with Reverend Mackey of Blessing Community Church and investigate Reverend Enoch O'Connor, pastor of a fundamentalist, snake-handling congregation, who is the prime suspect.
+Federal agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) confer with Reverend Mackey of Blessing Community Church and investigate Reverend Enoch O'Connor, the pastor of a fundamentalist, snake-handling congregation, who is the prime suspect.
 Later, a Community Church congregation member named Iris tells Reverend Mackey that she feels guilty because Jared called the night he died wanting to speak to his pregnant girlfriend, Gracie, but she was already asleep and Iris didn't want to wake her.
 Later that night, Iris is bitten when her staple remover turns into a snake; she promptly goes into the bathroom to clean the wound, but is killed when snakes appear everywhere in the bathroom.

 Mulder and Scully question Gracie and discover that she is O'Connor's daughter and was banished from the congregation and her home following her pregnancy.
 The agents return to O'Connor's church to search it.
 Scully is attacked by O'Connor, who thrusts her hand into a rattlesnake's cage but is stopped by Mulder.
 O'Connor is arrested and, while in his cell, is attacked by dozens of snakes.
 He is taken to the hospital, barely alive, but is not given antivenom because Gracie insists it would go against his religious beliefs.
 When she is alone with him in his hospital room, O'Connor's wounds begin to spontaneously expel the venom, and he regains consciousness, takes Gracie, and flees.
 After Mulder and Scully find test results at Jared Chirp's house revealing that he was infertile, Reverend Mackey tells them that Enoch O'Connor is the father of Gracie's child.

 Meanwhile, O'Connor takes Gracie back to his church and baptizes her.
 Gracie spontaneously goes into labor, and she gives birth to live snakes.
 O'Connor goes to Mackey's church and attempts to kill him, but Mulder intervenes and saves Mackey, wounding O'Connor.
-In the ambulance, Gracie tells Scully that Mackey is the real father of her baby and that he killed the others to prevent them from knowing the truth and to destroy O'Connor's congregation.
-Back at the church, Mulder realizes O'Connor was innocent all along and confronts Mackey, but he locks the door and summons snakes, which promptly attack Mulder.
+In the ambulance, Scully tells Gracie that she's safe now from her father, but the young mother says that actually, her father saved her.
+Back at the church, Mulder realizes O'Connor was innocent all along, that Mackey is the real father of her baby and that he killed the others to prevent them from knowing the truth, as well as wanting to destroy O'Connor's congregation.
+He confronts Mackey, but the demonic pastor telekinetically locks the door and summons snakes, which promptly attack Mulder.
 Scully is able to break down the door and save Mulder in time.
 Mackey disappears, but resurfaces in Connecticut, having changed his name to Reverend Wells, and joins another church.
 After he accepts his new post, he sits at his desk, removes a live mouse from a box, then sits back as a snake emerges from his throat and devours it.